 While some of these drugs are legal via a prescription, others are illegal.
 In either case, they slow and depress the central nervous system.

 Why Do People Need Help With Opiate Detox?

 When people look for an opiate or drug detox center in Texas, they might wonder why they need professional help at all.
 A quick internet search informs them that opiate withdrawal isn’t deadly.
 So why seek an expert?

 While withdrawal doesn’t cause life-threatening symptoms, opiates are still hard drugs to stop using.
 The symptoms can be excruciating and make people relapse into drug use again.
 Without professional help, most people are unsuccessful at detox.
 Some of the symptoms include:

 - Strong cravings

 Opiate Withdrawal Timeline

-When people search for an opiate detox center TX provides, they want to know how long that it will take.
+When people search for an opiate detox center in Texas, they want to know how long it will take.
 However, there’s no set timeline for opiate detox.
-Everyone has a slightly different experience with the symptoms, their severity, and how long that they last.
+Everyone has a slightly different experience with their severity, severity, and how long they last.

 With that said, some guidelines can give them an idea of what to expect.
 The first signs of withdrawal start about six to 12 hours after their last dose.
 In some cases, it can take around 30 hours before withdrawal kicks in if they used long-lasting opiates.